SkywalkerZ/nxtwave_sample_dataset/README.md

 ### On the operations/sales side of things:

-1.Combine the best junior managers who had the highest converted % under the top senior managers.
+1. Combine the best junior managers who had the highest converted % under the top senior managers.

-2.Rotate junior managers not meeting certain % goal
+2. Rotate junior managers not meeting certain % goal